sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/integration/grafana.md

 ![Monitoring the Ambient Temperature](../images/dashboard_main_ambient_temp.png)

-The **Heating Margin** column exposes the number of degrees Celsius (°C) remaining before the temperature reaches the closest warning threshold for each monitored site. **${project.name}** collects one day of heating margin measurements for each hardware device and exposes the minimum (critical) value of all the hardware devices in the site.
+The **Heating Margin** column exposes the number of degrees Celsius (°C) remaining before the temperature reaches the closest warning temperature threshold of a monitored host for each monitored site.

 Additionally, the **Hosts Temperatures** section exposes the ambient temperature per host and helps you quickly identify the hosts that report the highest temperature.

 ![Monitoring the Hosts Temperature](../images/dashboard_main_hosts_temp.png)

 These indicators can help you optimize your overall data center's ambient temperature by acting at the site or the host's level.
-Increasing the ambient temperature in a facility by 1 degree Celsius can lower your electricity consumption by 5% and reduce your carbon emission by 5%, based on an average PUE of 1.80 (default).
+Increasing the ambient temperature in a facility by 1 degree Celsius can lower your electricity consumption and reduce your carbon emission by 5%, based on an average PUE of 1.80 (default).

 Some hardware devices do not expose their overall temperature and are therefore not included in the heating margin computation. **${project.name}** provides the percentage of the **Monitoring Confidence** per site in the **site** dashboard.
-When there is not enough data to generate the daily, monthly, or yearly values, an extrapolation is applied to the current aggregation to calculate an estimation.
-The more data is available to calculate the costs and carbon emissions, the more confidence you can have in the estimate.

 ### Estimating potential savings per site

 The **Site Temperature Optimization** panel exposes detailed information about the heating margin for a specific site, including the temperature collected by hosts.
-But this panel is particularly interesting to estimate the savings you could make if you increase the temperature of your facilities to the **Recommended Site Temperature** and how you can significantly reduce the carbon footprint of a site.
+This panel is particularly interesting to estimate the savings you could make if you increase the temperature of your facilities to the **Recommended Site Temperature** and how you can significantly reduce the carbon footprint of a site.

 ![Optimizing a Site Temperature](../images/dashboard_site_temp_optimization.png)

 Note that the accuracy of the estimated values increases proportionally with the **Monitoring Confidence** percentage.
 This percentage is based on the number of hosts reporting temperature readings.
-The higher number of readings, the higher the monitoring confidence level.
+The higher the number of hosts reporting temperature readings, the higher the confidence.

 ### Monitoring the agent collection status